 The Korus V600 is a wireless speaker that uses SKAA wireless transmission to stream music from another device, such as a smartphone or tablet.
 It features exceptional sound quality, and it is very easy to use.
-For its simple design and excellent performance, the Korus V600 is our Top Ten Reviews Bronze Award winner.

 The Korus V600's sound is nuanced and detailed.
 When we listened to Miles Davis' "Kind of Blue" album, we heard a clarity and depth in the trumpet and brushed snare that is rare in a wireless speaker.
 The V600 doesn't have the strongest bass response, and when we listened to Coldplay's "Violet Hill," we occasionally wished for a bit better articulation on the bass runs.
 However, unless you have listened to some seriously expensive audio equipment, you likely won't even notice it.
 This is unequivocally the most well-balanced wireless speaker we reviewed, and one of the best-sounding wireless speakers you can buy.